 SpatialWorx supports both the WGS 84 (EPSG:4326) and WGS 84 (EPSG:3857) coordinate projection systems, in a decimal degrees format.
 When you export data out of SpatialWorx or expose it as part of a web service it uses this format also.

-SpatialWorx currently includes Bing (Aerial, Road, and Aerial with Labels) and OpenStreetMap.
+SpatialWorx currently includes Bing (Aerial, Road, and Aerial with Labels).
 Future plans are to include additional basemap types.

 We can certainly work with you to customize an interface to your own map data.

 At this time SpatialWorx does not support the ability to create basemap tile packages for offline use, but that capability is planned for a future release.

 GPS accuracy is a function of the location information SpatialWorx receives from the mobile device (SpatialWorx itself does not provide any location information).
 The GPS information from the device is either from the device itself (if it has an internal GPS chipset) or an external receiver that is feeding GPS information to the device (via a wired, bluetooth, or other type of networked connection).

 Regarding accuracy, modern devices with internal GPS chipsets can typically achieve an accuracy within 3 meters (older devices could have accuracy only within 10 meters).
 The accuracy of external GPS receivers can vary quite a bit but some units can achieve accuracy within several centimeters.
 In general, the more expensive the receiver the more accurate and reliable the location information will be.
 Some of these units can cost several thousands of dollars so it is important to understand the specific requirements of your data collection projects before making a purchase decision on a GPS receiver and pairing it with your devices.

 It is also worth noting that some GPS receivers only work with an app provided by that manufacturer for data collection.